AnkushSinghGandhi/DeltaStream-OptionAnalysis2/observability/README.md

 # Observability

-Monitoring and logging configurations for Option ARO.
+Monitoring and logging configurations for DeltaStream.

 ## Components